holtgrewe/tracdox/trac-sphinx/source/Tutorial/Modifiers.rst

      Extend the code example as follows:

      #.
 Write a functor which converts all 'C' nucleotides to 'T' nucleotides.
      #.
-Define a :dox:`ModifiedString` with the specialization :dox:`ModView` using this functor.
+Define a :dox:`ModifiedString` with the specialization :dox:`ModViewModifiedString` using this functor.
      #.
 Now you can modify both sequences to compare them, treating all 'Cs' as 'Ts'.
         Print the results.